CompCogNeuro/sims/ch3/inhib/README.md

 This simulation explores how inhibitory interneurons can dynamically control overall activity levels within the network, by providing both feedforward and feedback inhibition to excitatory pyramidal neurons.
 This inhibition is critical when neurons have bidirectional excitatory connections, as otherwise the positive feedback loops will result in the equivalent of epileptic seizures -- runaway excitatory activity.

-The network in the right view panel contains a 10x10 unit `Input` layer, which projects to both the 10x10 hidden layer of excitatory units, and a layer of 20 inhibitory neurons.
+We begin with a simpler *feedforward* (FF) network as shown in the `FF Net` tab, which contains a 10x10 unit `Input` layer that projects to both the 10x10 `Hidden` layer of excitatory units, and a layer of 20 `Inhib` inhibitory neurons.
 These inhibitory neurons will regulate the activation level of the hidden layer units, and should be thought of as the inhibitory units for the hidden layer (even though they are in their own layer for the purposes of this simulation).
 The ratio of 20 inhibitory units to 120 total hidden units (17 percent) is like that found in the cortex, which is commonly cited as roughly 15 percent (White, 1989a; Zilles, 1990).
 The inhibitory neurons are just like the excitatory neurons, except that their outputs contribute to the inhibitory conductance of a neuron instead of its excitatory conductance.
 We have also set one of the activation parameters to be different for these inhibitory neurons, as discussed below.

+After exploring this simpler FF network, we'll explore the `Bidir Net`, which has two hidden layers with mutual bidirectional excitatory connections.

 # Exploration

-Let's begin as usual by viewing the weights of the network.
+Let's begin as usual by viewing the connectivity and weights of the network.
+First, you can observe the overall connectivity via the pathway arrows in the `FF Net` tab, showing excitatory projections from the `Input` to both the `Hidden` and `Inhib` layers, and bidirectional connectivity between these latter two layers, where the `Inhib` layer sends inhibition to itself and `Hidden`, while `Hidden` excites `Inhib`.

-* Select `r.Wt` in the `FF Net` netview and then click on some of the `Hidden` layer and `Inhib` layer units.
+* Select `Wts / r.Wt` in the `FF Net` netview and then click on some of the `Hidden` layer and `Inhib` layer units.

-Most of the weights are random, except for those from the inhibitory units, which are fixed at a constant value of .5.
-Notice also that the hidden layer excitatory units receive from the input and inhibitory units, while the inhibitory units receive feedforward connections from the input layer, and feedback connections from the excitatory hidden units, as well as inhibitory connections from themselves.
+Most of the weights are random, except for those from the inhibitory units, which are fixed at a constant value of .5, which is consistent with their more uniform impact across larger numbers of excitatory neurons.

 Now, we will run the network.
 Note the graph view above the network, which will record the overall levels of activation (average activation) in the hidden and inhibitory units.

-* Select `Act` to view activations in the network window, and press `Init` and `Test Trial` in the toolbar.
+* Select `Acts / Act` to view activations in the network window, and select `Cycle` for the `FF: Step` button, and then click that `Step` button to update over cycles (note that there are separate controls for the FF vs Bidir networks).

-You will see the input units activated by a random activity pattern, and after several cycles of activation updating, the hidden and inhibitory units will become active.
-The activation appears quite controlled, as the inhibition counterbalances the excitation from the input layer.
+You will see the input units activated by a random activity pattern, and after several cycles of activation updating, the inhibitory and then hidden units will become active.
+The activation appears quite controlled, as the inhibition anticipates and counterbalances the excitation from the input layer.

-* Select the `TstCycPlot` tab to view a plot of average activity in both the Inhib and Hidden layers -- you should see that the hidden layer (black line) has somewhere between 10-20 percent activation once it stabilizes after some initial oscillations.
+* Select the `Test Cycle Plot` tab to view a plot of average activity in both the Inhib and Hidden layers.
+You should see that the hidden layer has somewhere between 10-20 percent activation once it stabilizes after some initial oscillations.

 In the next sections, we manipulate some of the parameters in the control panel to get a better sense of the principles underlying the inhibitory dynamics in the network -- you can just stay with this plot view to see the results more quickly than watching the network view update.

+* Set the `FF Step` back to `Trial`.

 # Strength of Inhibitory Conductances

 Let's start by manipulating the maximal conductance for the inhibitory current into the excitatory units, `HiddenGbarI`, which multiplies the level of inhibition coming into the hidden layer (excitatory) neurons (this sets the `Act.Gbar.I` parameter in the Hidden layer).
 Clearly, one would predict that this plays an important role.

-* Decrease `HiddenGbarI` from .4 to .3 and do `Test Trial`.
+* Decrease `HiddenGbarI` from .4 to .3 and do `Step`.
 Then increase it to .5 and test again.
+Note that we are automatically applying the parameters at the start of each step, so you do not have to press `Init`.
+You can also refer to the `Test Trial Plot` to see the final activity level for each trial, to see the parameter manipulation effects.

 > **Question 3.6:** What effects does decreasing and increasing `HiddenGbarI` have on the average level of excitation of the hidden units and of the inhibitory units, and why does it have these effects (simple one-sentence answer)?

 * Set `HiddenGBarI` back to .4 (or just hit the `Defaults` button).
+You can also double-click on the blue highlighted label for any parameter that is not at its default setting, to restore it to the default value.

 Now, let's see what happens when we manipulate the corresponding parameter for the inhibition coming into the inhibitory neurons, `InhibGbarI`.
 You might expect to get results similar to those just obtained for `HiddenGbarI`, but be careful -- inhibition upon inhibitory neurons could have interesting consequences.

 * First run with a `InhibGbarI` of .75 for comparison.
-Then decrease `InhibGbarI` to .6 and Run, and next increase `InhibGbarI` to 1.0 and Run.
+Then decrease `InhibGbarI` to .6 and Step, and next increase `InhibGbarI` to 1.0 and Step.

 With a `InhibGbarI` of .6, you should see that the excitatory activation drops, but the inhibitory level stays roughly the same!
 With a value of 1.0, the excitatory activation level increases, but the inhibition again remains the same.
 This is a difficult phenomenon to understand, but the following provide a few ways of thinking about what is going on.